Cyphrme/Coze/README.md

 form.

 ### Verbose `coze`
-Including unneeded labels is not recommended.
+Including unnecessary labels is not recommended.
 For example, the JSON object `{"pay":{...},"sig":...}` doesn't need the label `coze` if implicitly known by applications.
-The following includes fields that should generally be omitted.
-`key` may be looked up by applications by using `tmb`, `can`, `cad`, and `czd` are recalculatable, and the label `coze` may be inferred.
+The following should generally be omitted: `key` may be looked up by applications by using `tmb`, the fields `can`, `cad`, and `czd` are recalculatable, and the label `coze` may be inferred.

 A tautologic coze: